mweers/mweers.github.io/resume.md

 **Revenue Management Solutions – Oklahoma City, OK**
 *Feb 2023 – Current*

+- Increased OCR processing accuracy by developing AI-assisted templates that guided an AI model to mitigate shifting distortions, reducing extraction exceptions.
-- Created and modified reports for the internal administration GUI using C#, VB, VBScript, CSS, HTML, and JavaScript for ASP.NET and ASP Classic Webform pages.
+- Built reports for the internal administration GUI using C#, VB, VBScript, CSS, HTML, and JavaScript for ASP.NET and ASP Classic Webform pages.
 - Modified GWT (Google Web Toolkit) Java-based internal GUI used to key corrections for OCR (Optical Character Recognition) exceptions.
 - Added functionality to screens on an Angular client-facing application.
 - Worked general bugfix and feature tasks for Java and .NET core backend services.